Note: snapshots are not currently supported for macOS virtual machines running on Apple silicon Mac computers.

-NOTE: If you use Time Machine to back up your Mac, you can configure the virtual machine to make Time Machine back up only the changes made since the latest snapshot but not the whole hard disk.
-To do it, choose Optimize for Time Machine and click OK.
+Note: If you use Time Machine to back up your Mac, you can configure the virtual machine to make Time Machine back up only the changes made since the latest snapshot but not the whole virtual hard disk.
+To do it, select Optimize for Time Machine and click OK.

 Use the Take a Snapshot Every field.

 You can customize and set the amount up to 48 hours.

 If the time interval is less than 24 hours, SmartGuard will allow you to restore the latest hourly, daily and weekly snapshot.
 If the time interval is more than 24 hours, you will be able to restore the latest daily, weekly and monthly snapshot.